manderson394/carbConscious/WeeklyReflection.md

 I was projecting a little more ambitious outcome, but getting all of my entities unit tested was quite the feat to its own (at least it feels like it).

+I then ran into all of the problems deploying to my web application and reveiwing my wireframes.
+Since I had to update my API, and the new API doesn't send back all of the data I need (restaurant location, etc...).
+I'm likely going to have to revisit user entry and allow it.
+This will be some significant scope creep.

+Not only did I encounter that issue, but my VM lost network connection, and I ended up restoring it to a previous copy I had.
+As a result, I needed to build out a lot of config and password files that weren't on GitHub.

+Let's hope this next week goes better :/